 Developing Differentiators: How Research Can Help You Pass the Test

-A differentiator, often times dubbed a “competitive advantage,” separates your firm from the rest of the herd.
-When a prospect is evaluating you, your differentiator is what may tip the scale in favor of your firm.
-Why use a cookie cutter when there’s hand made pastries available to you?
+A differentiator, sometimes known as a “competitive advantage,” separates your firm from the rest of your competitors.
+When a prospect is evaluating you, your differentiator may be what tips the scale in your favor.
+Recent research shows that differentiation was the #1 priority for the fastest growing professional services firms.

 However, not all differentiators are created equally.
 For a differentiator to be effective, it must pass three tests: